 COMMITTEE BUSINESS

 PRESENTER Mary Myers

 Committee Manual Update Effective Date: Fall, 2018

-Summary of proposed change es:
+Summary of proposed changes:

-· · - owing the Provost's review and decision, the f Accountability and Effectiveness.
-This has
+A step has been added to the review process.
+Following the Provost's review and decision, the forms will be reviewed and signed by the Office of Accountability and Effectiveness.
+This has been noted in the manual.

 COMMITTEE BUSINESS

 PRESENTER Mary Myers

-Forms Update Effecti ve Date: Fall, 2018
+Forms Update Effective Date: Fall, 2018

-Summary of proposed change s:
+Summary of proposed changes:

-The signature block for the Pro- vost's office has been upda ted.
+The signature block for the Provost's office has been updated.
 The missing Header for the New

 Program or Certificate form was added.
 Forms have been updated on the Document Manager:

-vp academic affairs " academic committees " curriculum o committee " curriculum committee 2018-
+vp academic affairs " academic committees " curr riculum committee " curriculum committee 2018-

 2019 " forms 2018-2019

 ACTION ITE EM 1

 TYPE OF PR OPOSAL New Program or Certificate

-PRESENTER Dr. Terry McVannel-Erwin
+PRESENTER Ł Dr. Terry McVannel-Erwin

 Youth Develo pment Services - CCC Effective Date : Fall, 2019

-Summary of p proposed change s:
+Summary of proposed change es:

 Reinstatement of CCC due to F LDOE changes.

-CURRICULUM ACTION
+CURRICULU UM ACTION

-☐ Accepted ☐ Accepted wit h Minor Corrections Proposal Postponed ☐ Proposal Denied
+□ Accepted □ Accepted with Minor Corrections ☑ Proposal Postponed □ Proposal Denied

+Delete the course DEP2004 from the 3.0 Framework Standard.
+Add a restriction to HUS2302.